stphnmrgn/template/README.md

 # template
-Template repository that can be cloned within a project folder and used to create a python environment and git repository for that project.
-It includes the files (README, conda env yml, license, and python gitignore) to initiate a basic conda/git project.
+Template repository that can be cloned and used to create a python environment and git repository for a project.
+It includes the following files to initiate a basic conda/git project.

+- README
+- conda environment .yml file
+- license
+- python gitignore

 The yml file should be customized before creating a conda environment from step 4 below (i.e. update the yml file to include whatever python packages you need for reproducible projects *before* executing steps 4-5 below).